The Future of AI in Grammar Checking

 Privacy and Ethical Considerations

-Future AI grammar systems will process incredibly detailed information about how we communicate, potentially including:
+Contemporary AI grammar systems process sensitive information including:

 Integration with Educational Systems